 Bachman Lake

-You will find Bachman Lake in northwest Dallas.
+Bachman Lake is in northwest Dallas.
 This small lake has been on the comeback in recent years thanks to a renewed environmental effort from the local community.

-The 3.5 mile path that surrounds the lake is the perfect place to get some exercise biking or jogging.
+The 3.5-mile path surrounding the lake is the perfect place to exercise biking or jogging.

-Bachman Lake is also a popular with fishermen as they are known to pull largemouth bass and channel catfish out of this lake.
+Bachman Lake is also popular with fishermen, who are known to catch largemouth bass and channel catfish there.

-While visiting Bachman Lake, be sure to check out the Bachman Recreation Center and consider taking part in the activities offered at their indoor aquatic centre.
+While visiting Bachman Lake, check out the Bachman Recreation Center and consider participating in the activities offered at its indoor aquatic center.

 Read Next: Weekend Getaways in Texas